gizmo-platform/gizmo-platform.github.io/src/fms/console/config.md

 unless you are using another machine to perform this configuration and will subsequently transfer files to the Workstation (very advanced use case).

+### `?
+Select Integrations`

+The FMS can integrate with other 3rd party software.
+Use the arrow keys to navigate the checkboxes and space to mark or clear each box.
+Press enter to accept your selection.
+You can change this later.
+Integrations are discussed in detail in the [Integrations Section](../integrations/).

+### `?
+Configure really advanced network features?`

+Answer no to this question unless you have received specific instructions otherwise.